yuki-kimoto/SPVM-solo/README.md

 - **Static typing** - Static typing for performance
 - **VM** - Byte codes are generated so that you can run them on Static Perl VM
 - **Perlish syntax** - the syntax is very similar to that of Perl
+- **Static Perl will be used from Perl itself as module.

 This is now under **developing**.